HOW TO 3D PRINT

 Fix Things Around The House – You could create parts for your appliances and devices if they break.
 Creating the required part using a 3D printer would certainly be cheaper than buying a replacement, not to mention a lot of fun!

 Make Toys For The Kids – Interested in testing out your new 3D design skills?
 You can use your desktop 3D printer to create toys using the same material used by the creators of Lego.
 There are already a great number of model blueprints online for you to download and print.
+Kids also enjoy using 3D pens which are a good introduction to 3D printing.

 Create Models (of anything!) – You can use 3D printers to create your own collection of models and collectables.